-FastestVPN supports Smart Tunneling (split tunneling) but only on iOS and Android.
+FastestVPN supports Smart Tunneling (split tunneling) but only on Android.

-Split tunneling is a useful feature that lets you choose which traffic you route through your VPN.
-For example, if I wanted to unblock a different Netflix region with my VPN but get local results on Google, I can choose to whitelist Google and only route Netflix through my VPN.
+Split tunneling is a beneficial function that allows you to select which traffic gets directed via your VPN.
+For instance, if my objective is to unlock a separate Netflix region using my VPN, while still receiving local results on Google, I have the flexibility to exempt Google and route only Netflix's traffic through my VPN.

 Who Owns FastestVPN and Is It Safe?

 FastestVPN is owned by Fast Technology Ltd., which Pakistani businessman Azneem Bilwani founded.
 I couldn’t find much about Fast Technology Ltd. online, but it seems Bilwani has a background in IT and digital marketing — currently heading up the Intermarket Securities Limited Group and an IT marketing company called Abtach.

 More importantly, I found out that FastestVPN is located in the privacy-friendly Cayman Islands.
 The Cayman Islands is not a part of the 5/9/14-Eyes Alliance — an international intelligence-sharing community — and it doesn’t have mandatory data retention laws.